Table of Contents

 Most types of businesses can offer white glove delivery when their customers require an extra level of care in handling and shipping the products.
 Ecommerce businesses, vehicle dealerships, art galleries, furniture stores, fresh goods stores, B2B supply companies, and luxury goods dealerships are some common examples of businesses that may offer white glove delivery services.

-In addition, shipping carriers and courier services often offer white glove delivery in addition to their standard delivery services.
+In addition, shipping couriers and courier services often offer white glove delivery in addition to their standard delivery services.
 Leading courier companies such as DHL, FedEx, and UPS all offer white glove delivery.

 How to offer a premium white glove delivery service